hatching/vmcloak/docs/network.rst

 Networking
 ==========

+.. deprecated:: 0.3
+  Since Cuckoo Sandbox 2.0-RC1 better options exist to handle per-analysis network routing.
+Please refer to Cuckoo's official documentation to learn more about this.

 By default, and at the moment this is necessary for VMCloak to work, every generated Virtual Machine will have a hostonly network adapter.
 This adapter is used to talk to Cuckoo.
 However, as it is host-only, this does not allow